Geography (For 2015–2016 academic year) Professors

 , which may be taken in any order.
 To qualify with a major in geography, students must have achieved a minimum GPA of 2.00 over all courses taken in the department.

 The minor consists of a minimum of five courses, at least three of which must be above the 100 level.
 Students pursuing a minor in geography may elect to concentrate their coursework in the human, nature-society, or physical subfields.

 Students in geography wishing to pursue honors must have a major GPA of 3.50 or better.
 Students pursuing honors who have a major GPA of 3.70 or better may be eligible for high honors.
 In such cases, the geography faculty will determine whether the completed honors project is of significant quality to warrant such an award.
 Eligible seniors who wish to pursue honors must follow the guidelines for honors in geography.
 The process requires securing faculty sponsorship and submitting proposals for honors research to the geography faculty.
 If approved for preliminary honors work, students will register for GEOG 490

 , a half-credit course in preparation for honors work, during the fall semester.
-If given final approval for honors work, students will register for GEOG 499, Honor Studies in Geography
+If given final approval for honors work, students will register for GEOG 499, Honor Studies in Geography,

-, during the spring term.
+during the spring term.
 When a proposal is accepted, two faculty advisers in the department are assigned.
 At the end of the spring term, candidates for honors will make oral presentations of their completed honors projects to the members of the department.

-, will be made by the department in consultation with the faculty advisers based on the quality of the honors project, oral defense, and other evidence of distinction.
+will be made by the department in consultation with the faculty advisers based on the quality of the honors project, oral defense, and other evidence of distinction.

-See Honors and Awards: Geography; in "Chapter VI."
+See “Honors and Awards: Geography” in Chapter VI.

-Advanced Placement, Study Group, and Transfer Credit
+Advanced Placement and Transfer Credit

 The department grants advanced placement credit for GEOG 111, Global Shift: Economy, Society, and Geography